shaumia22/shaumia22/README.md

 Hi!
 I'm Shaumia Ranganathan, a versatile professional with a background in business analysis and project management across diverse industries such as **AdTech**, **Environmental** and **Health & Safety**.
 With over 10 years of experience managing complex projects, I bring a strong foundation in leadership, problem-solving and cross-functional collaboration.

-Recently, I earned my Data Science certification and now channelling my passionn for data-driven decision-making into the field of Data Analytics.
+Recently, I earned my Data Science certification and now channelling my passion for data-driven decision-making into the field of Data Analytics.
 I thrive on discovering insights and patterns that empower businesses to make smarter, more informed decisions.

 ### ⚡Skills
 * Data Analytics: Data cleaning, exploration and visualization